What is Casein Protein and Should I Use It?

 Starting With Milk

 As mentioned, both whey and casein are milk proteins, existing in about a 20/80 ratio in milk, respectively.
-To fully understand how these two components exist together in a glass of milk, we need to consider what some might consider to be an unrelated industry: cheese making.
+To fully understand how these two components exist together in a glass of milk, we need to think what some might consider to be an unrelated industry: cheese making.

 Many basic cheeses begin by curdling the milk through the use of heat, acid or a combination of the two.
 This separates the solid and liquid portions of the milk, with the solids being used to actually the create the cheese.
-The liquid byproduct is actually whey – the same substance that later becomes your favorite protein powder.
+The liquid by product is actually whey – the same substance that later becomes your favorite protein powder.

 Those solids, however, don’t have to become cheese.
-Sometimes called curds, that portion milk is actually casein protein – removed from the liquid.
+Sometimes called curds, that portion of milk is actually casein protein – removed from the liquid.